Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Index theorem in general relativistic Yang--Mills theory

 Spinor bundle is formally extended to the $\theta$-metric space as $\left(\S^\theta_\Sp,\pi^\theta_\Sp,\M_\theta,Spin_\theta\right)$, where $\M_\theta$ is a Riemannian manifold with metric tensor $\bm\eta^{~}_\theta$ defined in (\ref{Cmetric}) and $\S^\theta_\Sp$ is a Clifford module with the Clifford algebra $\bm{\gamma}^{~}_\theta$ defined in (\ref{gamma-theta}).
 At $\theta = +0$ and $\theta = 1$, the $\theta$-metric gives Minkowski and Euclid spinor bundles with $Spin_\theta|_{\theta\rightarrow+0}=Spin(1,3)$ and $Spin_\theta|_{\theta\rightarrow1}=Spin(4)$, respectively.
 Dirac spinor $\psi^{~}_\theta$ is presented as a section in the $\theta$-metric spinor bundle; thus, the chiral representation introduced above is extended in the $\theta$-metric spinor bundle.

-First, the topological index of the Euclidean space-time is considered in the $\theta$ metric space at $\theta=1$.
+First, the topological index of Eudlidean space-time is considered in the $\theta$ metric space at $\theta=1$.
 Dirac operator $\bm{\D}^E_{ch}:=\bm{\D}^\theta_{ch}|_{\theta\rightarrow1}$ has the topological index introduced in section \ref{AppIndex}, where $\bm{\D}^\theta_{ch}$ is a Dirac operator in the $\theta$-metric extended chiral space.
 Euclidean base-manifold $\M_E$ is assumed to be compactified appropriately.
 Owing to the McKean--Singer theorem (given as \textbf{Remark \ref{McS}} in section \ref{AppIndex}), the index of Dirac operator $\bm{\D}_{ch}^E$ is provided using the super trace such that:

-where ${\D}_\SG^{E}$ is the Dirac operator in the spinor-gauge bundle in the Euclidean space-time and ${{\D}_\SG^{E}}^\pm$ are its projections owing to the projection operators $P^\pm_E$, that is introduced in section \ref{themetric}.
+where ${\D}_\SG^{E}$ is the Dirac operator in the spinor-gauge bundle in Eudlidean space-time and ${{\D}_\SG^{E}}^\pm$ are its projections owing to the projection operators $P^\pm_E$, that is introduced in section \ref{themetric}.
 Operator ${\D}_\SG^{E} _\SG^{E}$ is an elliptic type; thus, $e^{-t _\SG^E _\SG^E}$ is a heat kernel.
 The last equality is owing to the Atiyah--Singer index theorem given as \textbf{Remark \ref{ASI}} in section \ref{AppIndex}.

-Second, we discuss the topological index with the Lorentzian metric, which is not well-defined because operator $\D_\SG \D_\SG$ is a hyperbolic type, and the Atiyah--Singer index theorem is not fulfilled.
-Although the index theorem is not applied as its original shape, the topological index is defined in the Minkowski space-time as stated as \textbf{Theorem \ref{EMcobor}}.
+Second, we discuss the topological index with the Minkowski metric, which is not well-defined because operator $\D_\SG \D_\SG$ is a hyperbolic type, and the Atiyah--Singer index theorem is not fulfilled.
+Although the index theorem is not applied as its original shape, the topological index is defined in the Minkowski space-time by \textbf{Definition \ref{EMcobor}}.
 Minkowski manifold $\M_M:=\left.\M_\theta\right|_{\theta\rightarrow+0}$ and Euclidean manifold $\M_E:=\left.\M_\theta\right|_{\theta\rightarrow1}$ are cobordant to each other with respect to manifold $W_\theta:=\M_\theta\otimes(\theta\in[0,1])$.
 Therefore, the topological index in $\M_M$ is well-defined as

-owing to \textbf{Theorem \ref{EMcobor}}.
 We note that the second Chern class is zero for know solutions of the Einstein equation; thus, the index is given only by curvature $\hat\FFF^{~}_\SU$.
 The index in the Minkowski space-time is formally denoted as

 where $\Gamma_\Sp=\gamma^5$ in the standard notation, and it is equivalent to the standard representation of the axial anomaly\cite{PhysRevLett.42.1195,bertlmann2000anomalies}.